Licensing guidance, good practice on firearms law, and forms for applying for approvals under the law.

 The possession of firearms and ammunition in Great Britain is regulated mainly by the Firearms Acts 1968.

-The guidance to the police on firearms law was last revised in 2002.
+The Home Office guide on firearms licensing law was last revised in December 2013.
 It is intended to assist consistency of practice between police forces by providing them with comprehensive guidance, and also to encourage an understanding among firearms users and the general public of the considerations involved.

 Firearms security handbook provides guidance for police and others on securely storing and moving guns.